Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

 \subsection{Neighborhood continuation and local search heuristics}

-Due to the nonconvexity of Problem~\eqref{best-subset-penalized}, Algorithm DFO is sensitive to the initialization $\B\beta^{(1)}$.
-When $n$ is relatively small compared to $p$ and the pairwise (sample) correlations among the features are high, a base initialization, such as $\B\beta^{(1)} = \M{0}$, for example, does not lead to good empirical performance (measured in terms of the objective value).
-These solutions can be improved, often substantially (in terms of obtaining a good objective value for Problem~\eqref{best-subset-penalized}), using continuation schemes and randomized local search-heuristics, as we discuss below.
-Furthermore, these continuation schemes lead to improved run-times due to the warm-starting capabilities of the DFO algorithms.
-We emphasize here that these algorithms can be used as stand-alone methods to obtain good feasible solutions for Problem~\eqref{best-subset-penalized} for a family of tuning parameters $(\lambda, k)$.
-They are particularly useful if a practitioner simply desires to obtain good solutions to Problem~\eqref{best-subset-penalized} (for a family of $(\lambda, k)$ values) in a relatively short time, instead of worrying about dual-bound certificates that state how close these solutions are to the global minimum of Problem~\eqref{best-subset-penalized}.
-With low computational cost, these algorithms can be used to obtain a good estimate for the optimal tuning parameter $(\lambda, k)$, based on a separate validation set.
+Due to the nonconvexity of Problem~\eqref{best-subset-penalized}, the DFO algorithm is sensitive to the initialization $\B\beta^{(1)}$.
+The effect of initialization becomes particularly pronounced when $n$ is relatively small compared to $p$, the pairwise (sample) correlations among the features are high; and the SNR is low.
+These solutions can be improved, often substantially (in terms of the objective value), using continuation schemes and randomized local search-heuristics, as we discuss below.
+The continuation scheme, which makes use of the warm-starting capabilities of the DFO algorithm, is quite efficient.
+Note that these algorithms serve as stand-alone methods to obtain good feasible solutions for~\eqref{best-subset-penalized}, for a family of tuning parameters $(\lambda, k)$ -- this makes them practically appealing.
+Furthermore, these methods can be used to obtain a good estimate of an optimal tuning parameter (for example, based on validation set tuning) with relatively low computational cost.